utensil/helix-cheat-sheet/README.md

 WIP, see [here](https://github.com/utensil/helix-cheat-sheet/issues/1) for screenshot and rendered PDF.

-The idea is to first work out a _mini_ version, which covers essentials, then possibly a _full_ version that covers more than I need personally.
+The idea is to first work out a _mini_ version that covers essentials, then possibly a _full_ version that covers more than I need personally.

 ## Style choice